NVIDIA DOCA Developer Guide

 everyone.
 Otherwise, the docker would not be able to write the output files to it.

---net=hostensures the container has network access, including visibility to SFs and VFs as allocated on the DPU
+--net=hostensures the container has network access, including visibility to SFs and VFs as allocated on BlueField

 -v /dev/hugepages:/dev/hugepagesensures that allocated huge pages are accessible to the container